Magallanesmapping321/MicroBBS/README.md

 ## Installing

-MicroTXT is only tested in a Linux environment, however, it should work on Windows/Unix with little to no modification.
+MicroBBS is only tested in a Linux environment, however, it should work on Windows/Unix with little to no modification.

 Simply download and place the files in your PHP 7.0+ enabled website directory, and edit php/settings.php to your liking.
 You should probably also change rules.txt and faq.txt too.
 Make sure PHP has the permissions required to read/write the files.